 Communications – Email marketing @ stonemm.co.uk

 I still remember the day I met a friend to train for a Race For Life 5k and had to walk half of it!
 Wanting to improve my running, I joined SMM in 2015 and am a ‘graduate’ of the Thursday Beginners group.
 My proudest achievement is completing the London Marathon in 2016, raising over £1700 for Douglas Macmillan Hospice in the process.
-I’m nothing special as a runner and proof positive that anyone can achieve something if they set their mind to it.
+I’m proof positive that anyone can achieve something if they set their mind to it.

 My role at the club is helping to generally promote us and our races, something made much easier by the fantastic community of Bats around me.
 I also have a penchant for posing for silly race photos!
 If you have ideas or suggestions on how you can help us spread the word, drop me a line via email above or add me on Facebook.